HallermannLab/2019_HCN/README.md

 To reproduce the traces shown in Figure 9, compile the mechanisms with mknrndll and execute the runCCxxxxx.hoc files with NEURON (Hines & Carnevale, 1997; Neural Comput.
 9:1179-1209).

-For more information contact hallermann@medizin.uni-leipzig.de
+For more information contact hallermann@medizin.uni-leipzig.de.